About Taylor Miller

 Areas of Study

-colonial/post colonial theory, settlement construction, (sub)urban geogaphy (cities and ideologies; symbolic landscapes), political geography of the contemporary Middle East, nationalism (territorializing and boundary-making; state theories; national identity; counter-narrative), migration, contemporary art / art theory, auto/ethnographic methods and placemaking
+colonial/post colonial theory, settlement construction, urban geogaphy (cities and ideologies; symbolic landscapes), political geography of the contemporary Middle East, nationalism (territorializing and boundary-making; state theories; national identity; counter-narrative), migration, contemporary art / art theory, auto/ethnographic methods and placemaking

-Palestine, Israel, political geography, psychogeography, humanist geography, diaspora studies, contemporary art practice/art history, critical pedagogy
+Palestine, Israel, political geography, psychogeography, humanist geography, urban built environment, contemporary art practice/art history, critical pedagogy, urbanization + gentrification

 Hochtritt, L., Ahlschwede, W., Halsey-Dutton, B., Fiesel, L. M., Chevalier, L., Miller, T., & Farrar, C. (2017).
 Public pedagogy and social justice in arts education: Six international examples.
 International Journal of Art & Design Education (iJADE).
 The National Society for Education in Art and Design (NSEAD).